 1988: Microsoft Mach 20 – Enhanced Windows on Early PCs

 There was a Microsoft Mach first, that was supplied as an add-on to IBM Machines running Windows 1.0 as the normal machines would not be able to handle the software smoothly.
 Until IBM came up with better machines to run Windows GUI, Mach and Mach 20 were added to the motherboard to enhance the Windows experience on PCs.

 The above is an advert released in Infoline, a magazine related to electronics.

 1994: Microsoft Natural: The Ergonomic Keyboard

-To counter and ease the claims, Microsoft worked on ergonomics and came up with its range of natural keyboards.
+To counter and ease the claims, Microsoft worked on ergonomics and came up with a range of natural keyboards.
 Many of these keyboards and mice are already covered on The Windows Club so we won’t look at each one except for the first one here:

-As you can see, the keyboard has a split to ease the position of both palms thereby reducing the “tunnel” thing at wrists.
+As you can see, the keyboard has a split to ease the position of both palms thereby reducing the “tunnel” thing at the wrists.
 Plus, the upper keys were elevated, i.e., at slightly more height for ease of typing.

 The Least Advertised, but Best Hardware from Microsoft: Xbox + Kinect